![]() |

 Religion, and sometimes the lifestyle of Indian Kings: these were the subjects

-painted by the Basholi painters.
+painted by the Basohli painters.
 In the above painting of Lord Ganesha, we can

-see the imaginative artistic style of the artists working under the Basholi School of
+see the imaginative artistic style of the artists working under the Basohli School of

 on the base with a definite wish of immortalizing the artistic eminence.